Celebrating excellence

 This award will recognise an Audiology clinician who has gone above and beyond to improve the experience for a patient.
 The award is focused on patient care, and we particularly welcome testimonials and case studies from patients or colleagues, highlighting the reasons they should be nominated.

 This award is presented in honour of Peggy Chalmers.
-She contributed immeasurably to Audiology, improving professional standards and training, and supporting hundreds of students from the UK and overseas.
-Her hard work and enthusiasm have inspired many professionals in Audiology.
-With this award, we hope each winner will continue to inspire with their excellent work.
+She contributed immeasurably to Audiology, improving professional standards and training and supporting hundreds of students from the UK and overseas.
+Her hard work and enthusiasm has inspired many professionals in Audiology and with this award, we hope each winner will continue to inspire with their excellent work.

 BAA Team of the Year